draeder/primegen/README.md

 I didn't know how to program very well at the time, so my attempt to test the pseudocode I wrote down was a failure.
 For the record, I slept very little that night.

 I have since lost that pseudocode and forgot the details, but suddenly recalled parts of the methodoloty.
 Using pieces of that recollection plus some prime factorization checks, I have successfully generated primes in a range of 0-1,000,000 with this code.
-Since I'm getting only 41686 primes in that range, It looks like I'm skipping round 30K primes, though.
+Since I'm getting only 41686 primes in that range, It looks like I'm skipping around 30K primes, though.

 Right now, setting both `n` to a higher number while setting `lim` to a higher number results in some erratic behavior that I am working on.
 I would like to explore using `n` and `lim` as a range.